We travelled 350km north of the Arctic Circle to chase the elusive northern lights in Tromso. Here’s what happened

 Peter pulled the duvet off the bed.
 “Come on, we’ve got to go.”

-I sighed a weary sigh and dragged myself up.
+I sighed wearily and dragged myself up.
 It’s true: I didn’t want to go out.
 We were in the Arctic Circle for God’s sake!
 It was six in the evening and freezing outside!
 And dark!
 And freezing!

 We’d been out all day and were enjoying a short but warm respite in the hotel before heading out again for the third night running.
 Our first two nights had been spent respectively chasing the northern lights in Tromso (to no avail) and hiking with Arctic huskies (I’m a cat person).
 I shouldn’t complain, but as Peter will tell you, I can’t abide the cold.